web-masons/vagrant-ansible-citadel/README.md

 - src: geerlingguy.firewall
 ```

+Once you have updated the `galaxy-requirements.yml` file, you will need to uncomment the line in the `ansible/localhost/provision.sh`
+file that runs ansible galaxy.

 ### Vagrant

 Once you have the repository cloned, you need only spin up your Vagrant environment.
 If you need information about